-The requirement for a continuous ability of pilot to see 3 visible segments is due reason to the fact that, as the flight progresses below the DH it could happen that a pilot may encounter a thicker fog layer / patches of fog and may lose sight of the required reference of 3 light / marking segments any time before the touchdown.
+to the fact that, as the flight progresses below The requirement for a continuous ability of pilot to see 3 visible segments is due reason the DH it could happen that a pilot may encounter a thicker layer / patches of fog and may lose sight of the required reference of 3 light / marking segments any time before the touchdown.

-In such a case the PF could change the decision to < GO-AROUND FLAPS > and may execute a go-around.
+In such a case the PF would have to change the decision to \langle GO-AROUND FLAPS \rangle and would have to execute a go-around immediately.

-Recommendation of Airbus Industrie:
+Recommendation of Airbus Industrie :